 4. Add the mushrooms and stir them in the spice mix so that they get coated.

 6. Pour in the passata, water and potatoes.
 Bring the pan up to a gentle simmer, and cook for 10 minutes.

 7. After 10 minutes, add the cauliflower and simmer for another 10 minutes.

-8. Pop the peas in along with 1 tsp of salt.
+8. Pop the peas in along with 1 teaspoon of salt.
 Simmer for another 1 or 2 minutes to allow the peas to heat through.

 Serve and enjoy!

 Change it up by varying the ingredients.
 Consider adding a protein like firm tofu, tempeh or a vegan chicken replacement.

 Our vegetable rogan josh is a medium spicy curry.
 If you prefer a mild curry, you can use less cayenne powder, or omit it altogether.